A Rewarding Experience

 Orientation & Training

-Each election worker first attends an hour-long orientation (held monthly) to become familiar with the election process and worker responsibilities, and to complete a skills assessment.
+Each election worker first attends an hour-long orientation to become familiar with the election process and worker responsibilities, and to complete a skills assessment.

 View the current orientation schedule.

-If selected, election workers, as required by law, must then participate in training before each election.
-Classes are both online and hands-on (2-3 hours long, depending on position) and start 45 days prior to the election.
+If selected, election workers must then participate in training before each election as required by law.
+Classes are both online and in person (2-3 hours long, depending on position) and start 45 days prior to the election.

 Many Positions are Available